 This is one area where pots are of great benefit over garden beds as vegies generally growing in pots are relatively insect and pest free.
 Typical culprits like snails find pots less attractive and are easier to spot.
 If you do notice insect activity, use a soft organic spray such as Searles Bug Beater (pyrethrum spray) or flick them off the plant and squash them.
 When growing tomatoes, attach fruit fly traps to the tomato stakes above the pots.
 This trap kills the male fruit fly and stops the breeding cycle.

 Recycle and reuse!

-After a crop of vegies in pots has finished, you can re-use the potting mix for another crop.
-It is good practice to grow a different type of vegetable to avoid any potential build up of plant disease.
+After a crop of veggies in pots has finished, you can re-use the potting mix for another crop.
+It is good practice to grow a different type of vegetable to avoid any potential build-up of plant disease.
 Simply re-invigorate the potting mix with some Kickalong Plant Food and start again.
 You will find that 'vegies in pot' growing is very successful if you make sure you use large pots and adequately water and feed.
-The plants are very easy to maintain and the results are great tasting, superb organic home grown produce!
+The plants are very easy to maintain and the results are great tasting, superb organic homegrown produce!

 FOR MORE INFO

 CLICK PRODUCT NAME BELOW